ankohanse/hass-studer-xcom/README.md

 2. Restart Home Assistant.
 3. Follow the UI based [Configuration](#configuration)

 # Configuration

 To start the setup of this custom integration:
 - go to Home Assistant's Integration Dashboard
-- Add Integration
+- Press 'Add Integration'
 - Search for 'Studer-Innotec'
-- Follow the prompts in the configuration step
+- Follow the prompts in the configuration steps

 ## Step 1 - Client details

 The following properties are required to connect to Xcom client on the local network
 - Port: specify the port as set in the Moxa NPort confuguration.
 Default 4001

 ![setup_step_1](documentation/setup_client.png)

 ## Step 2 - Xcom discovery

 The integration will wait until the Xcom client connects to it.
 Next, it will try to detect any connected Studer devices.
 This is a fully automatic step, no user input needed.

 ![setup_step_2](documentation/setup_discovery.png)

 ## Step 3 - Params and infos numbers

 Choose the params and info numbers you want for each detected device.

-A full list of available numbers can be downloaded from Studer-Innotec:
+A full list of available numbers can be found in the files of this integration:
+- custom_components/studer_xcom/xcom_datapoints.json

+Or it can be downloaded from Studer-Innotec:
-- Open studer.innotec.com in a browser
+- Open [www.studer-innotec.com](https://www.studer-innotec.com) in a browser
 - Go to Downloads -> Openstuder -> communication protocol xcom 232i
 - In the downloaded zip open file 'Technical specification - Xtender serial protocol appendix - 1.6.38.pdf'

+Restrict yourself to only those parameters you actually use and try to keep the time needed for fetching Studer Xcom data below 20 seconds.
+While in debug mode (see below), keep an eye on the log (Settings -> System -> Log -> Load Full Logs ), and search for a like looking like:

+`2024-08-26 09:57:46.383 DEBUG (MainThread) [custom_components.studer_xcom.coordinator] Finished fetching Studer Xcom data in 1.450 seconds (success: True)`

 ![setup_step_3](documentation/setup_numbers.png)

 ## Step 4 - Finish

 Press submit to create all entities (sensors, switches, numbers, etc) for the configured params and infos numbers

 ![setup_step_4](documentation/setup_finish.png)

 ## Step 5 - Success

 After succcessful setup, all devices from the Studer installation should show up.

 ![setup_step_5](documentation/setup_success.png)